 Official transcripts of all post-secondary (after high school) education, bearing the signature of the registrar and the seal of the institution, should be sent to the School of Graduate Studies in a sealed envelope.
 Transcripts that bear the statement "Issued to Student," or that do not arrive in sealed envelopes, are not considered official.
 The School of Graduate Studies prefers that applicants submit official transcripts with their application.
-However, if an institution's registrar will only send transcripts directly to another institution, the School of Graduate Studies will accept and process transcripts separately.
-All transcripts should be mailed to: School of Graduate Studies, 1601 E. Market St., Greensboro, NC 27411.
+However, if an institution's registrar will only send transcripts directly to another institution, the School of Graduate to: School of Graduate Studies, 1601 E. Market St., Greensboro, NC 27411..
 For PBS applications, a copy of the transcript indicating graduation from a baccalaureate program will be accepted.
 To prevent delays in review of an application, request transcripts before mid-year grades are posted.
 However, the applicant is still responsible for ensuring that a final transcript is received, showing award of the degree.
+Transcripts applicant is still responsible for ensuring that a final transcript is received, showing award of the degree.
 Transcripts submitted to the School of Graduate Studies become part of the permanent record and cannot be released to another institution, employer, or to the student.